Beavers is the Scout section for Boys & Girls aged 6 to 8.

 Parents can stay for the first session to help their child settle in, but after the first session should not attend every week.
 Parents help least twice per term as part of a parent rota published at the beginning of each term.

-The uniform consists of a Beavers t-shirt, Beavers Jumper and 84th Reading neckerchief, which all need to be purchased from the Woodley Scout Shop.
-You don’t need to buy a woggle as one is presented after your Beaver has made their promise.
+The uniform consists of a Beavers t-shirt and Beavers Jumper which need to be purchased from the Woodley Scout Shop.
+You don’t need to buy a neckerchief or woggle as this is presented after your Beaver has made their promise.

 Woodley Scout Shop